 So, the message is clear, put the right technology in place now and ensure your business and your customers are protected well before the 2019 festive spending begins It will protect both your brand and bottom line.

-To find out more about securing your business from the risks posed by card fraud from telephone payments click here.
+To find out more about securing your business from the risks posed by card fraud from telephone payments please click here.